-As the 1960s counterculture first began to fully bloom in Seattle, some local reactionaries decided our local flower children needed weeding out.
-Some sought to do so directly, staging “hippie-bashings” in the University District and elsewhere, while others worked more politically — among them a local letter-writer who sought to pressure the University of Washington to rid its campus of its growing counterculture population.
+As the 1960s counterculture first began to fully bloom in Seattle, some local reactionaries decided that our local flower children needed weeding out.
+Some sought to do so directly, staging “hippie-bashings” in the University District and elsewhere, while others worked more politically — among them a local letter-writer who sought to pressure the University of Washington to rid its campus of its growing countercultural population.

-The reactionary in question was one Charles E. Divoky, a 43-year-old North Seattle resident then employed by a U District insurance firm.
+The reactionary in question was one Charles E. Divoky, a 43-year-old North Seattle resident then employed by a U District-based insurance firm.
 On September 6, 1967, Divoky wrote to UW President Charles Odegaard to express his disgust at how the UW campus had recently become, in Divoky’s words, a “retreat and haven for hippie malcontents.”
-He specifically referred to “Hippie Hill,” the stretch of lawn on the western edge of the campus between 15th Avenue Northeast and Denny Hall, near University Way (a k a “The Ave”), which was then becoming a West Coast counterculture magnet rivaled only by San Francisco’s fabled Haight-Ashbury district.
+He specifically referred to “Hippie Hill,” the stretch of lawn on the western edge of the campus between 15th Avenue Northeast and Denny Hall, near University Way Northeast (a.k.a.
+“The Ave”), which was then becoming a West Coast counterculture magnet rivaled only by San Francisco’s fabled Haight-Ashbury district.

-The understandably student-popular Odegaard’s attitude was rare back then among local authority figures; the Seattle city police, for their part, would later be discovered to have been covertly part and parcel of the aforementioned local hippie-bashing.
+The understandably student-popular Odegaard’s attitude was rare back then among local authority figures.
+The Seattle Police Department, for their part, would later be discovered to have been covertly part and parcel of the aforementioned local hippie-bashing.
 Today, the erstwhile Hippie Hill is merely a nondescript stretch of lawn facing 15th Avenue Northeast, known officially as Parrington Lawn.

-The Ave, of course, remains as wild and wooly as ever.
+Meanwhile, The Ave, of course, remains today as wild and wooly as ever.